Contributors: Victoria Grainger, Founder, Wellness Works Canada

 Have sit stand desks: Use these desks for individual employees or use them in meeting rooms.
 If you aren’t ready for the investment, try walking meetings and set up printers that are far away rather than close.

 Reward breaks: Management philosophy or workplace culture often judges people who go for walks or head to the gym at lunch.
 Or they judge people who go for regular breaks.
 Shift the paradigm and give rewards for breaks – even a sincere – ‘good for you’ can go a long way.
-Having leadership be good role models will also help.
+Having leaders be good role models will also help.

 The possibilities of how to leverage technology and digital disruption for the better are endless.
 But if you do nothing else, heed our first tip and offer flexibility to allow people to work when it's best for them.
 This enables them to be more motivated, engaged and productive.
-Evaluate success by looking at outcomes, not hours put in.
+Evaluate success by looking at outcomes, not the hours put in.
 This type of philosophy will bolster well-being, productivity and performance.

 Want tailored recommendations?
 Join the movement and become a member of Wellness Works Canada.
-Employer members receive an audit, assessment and custom tips to support a healthy, high performing organization.
+Employer members receive an audit, assessment and custom tips to support a healthy, high-performing organization.
 Learn more about the other perks or join the movement and become a member!